JabberSPAM/jabber-spam-fighting-manifesto/README.md

   [XEP-0157: Contact Addresses for XMPP Services][XEP-0157] and react to incoming abuse reports in a timely fashion.

-* Limit the number of new user registrations per IP address and hour.
+* Limit the number of new user registrations per IP address per hour.

 * Monitor and review registrations from IP addresses with bad reputation (open proxy servers, Tor exit nodes), or enforce additional checks on